-I am currently a postdoctoral researcher at the Professorship for Social and Organisational Psychology of Social Work at Leuphana University Lüneburg, Germany, where my work focuses on the social and structural dynamics of stereotypes, prejudice, and discrimination.
-In recognition of this work, I received the Leuphana Gender and Diversity Award 2022–2023 (Leuphana Sonderpreis für Geschlechter- und Diversitätsforschung) for outstanding achievements in diversity research.
+I am currently a postdoctoral researcher at the Professorship for Social and Organisational Psychology of Social Work at Leuphana Universität Lüneburg.
+In 2023, I received the Leuphana Gender and Diversity Award (Leuphana Sonderpreis für Geschlechter- und Diversitätsforschung) for my research on stereotypes, prejudice, and discrimination.
+Alongside this research, I co-direct KoDiTa, a project developing and evaluating a higher education program that prepares future teachers for constructive engagement with diversity.

 Doctor of Science (Dr. rer. nat.) in Social Psychology, 2020